S3ooodi90/ReferenceImplementation/RM/3_0_0/docs/source/front.rst

 Availability
 ------------

-The S3Model specifications, reference implementation and tools are available from `GitHub <https://github.com/S3Model/specs>`_
+The S3Model specifications, reference implementation and tools are available from `Data Insights, Inc. <http://www.datainsights.tech>`_

-Previously released final versions are available, packaged as .ZIP files from `Launchpad <http://launchpad.net/S3Model-specs>`_

-From Release 2.4.7 on, you may download a zip file from the GitHub repository using the “Download ZIP” button. `Click here <https://github.com/S3Model/specs/archive/2_5_0.zip>`_ to download the 2.5.0 *current development* version.

-Official release are listed `here <https://github.com/S3Model/specs/releases>`_.

 *The ninety and nine are with dreams, content but the hope of the world made new, is the hundredth man who is grimly bent on making those dreams come true. - Edgar Alan Poe*